loopdash/loopdash/src/glossary/featured-image.md

 title: Featured Image - Loopdash
 h1: Featured Image
 h2: What does it mean?
-summary: A Featured Image is a designated image that represents a post or page in WordPress and is displayed prominently in various areas of the website.
+description: A Featured Image is a designated image that represents a post or page in WordPress and is displayed prominently in various areas of the website.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly